Chen-Hao Chao

 Ph.D. in CS @ University of Toronto

 Hello, I'm a Computer Science Ph.D. student at the University of Toronto (UofT), advised by Prof. Rahul G. Krishnan.
-Prior to this, I completed my master's and bachelor's degrees in Computer Science at National Tsing Hua University (NTHU).
+I am honored to be a recipient of the Mary H. Beatty Fellowship.
+I completed my master's and bachelor's degrees in Computer Science at National Tsing Hua University (NTHU).
 I collaborated on research projects with Prof. Chun-Yi Lee, visited Prof. Zsolt Kira's lab at Georgia Tech, and interned at NVIDIA and MediaTek.

 My current research explores efficient pre-training methods and scaling behavior of diffusion language models, developing approaches that improve training and sampling efficiency.
-More broadly, my work focuses on probabilistic modeling in generative AI, spanning both discrete and continuous generative methods (e.g., score-based and flow-based models) with applications to reinforcement learning, visual domain adaptation, and biological data visualization.
+More broadly, my works cover probabilistic modeling and generative AI, spanning both discrete and continuous generative methods (e.g., score-based and flow-based models) with applications to reinforcement learning, visual domain adaptation, and biological data visualization.
+I built:

 My current research explores efficient pre-training methods and scaling behavior of diffusion language models, developing approaches that improve training and sampling efficiency.
-More broadly, my work focuses on probabilistic modeling in generative AI, spanning both discrete and continuous generative methods (e.g., score-based and flow-based models) with applications to reinforcement learning, visual domain adaptation, and biological data visualization.
+More broadly, my works cover probabilistic modeling and generative AI, spanning both discrete and continuous generative methods (e.g., score-based and flow-based models) with applications to reinforcement learning, visual domain adaptation, and biological data visualization.
+I built:

 latest posts [full list]